 The FiTI International Board oversees the activities of the FiTI through regular Board meetings, committee meetings and more frequent Board circulars.
 The FiTI International Board is represented by the FiTI Chair.

-Board Members are elected at the FiTI Members’ Meetings by all members of the FiTI Association.
+Board Members are elected at the FiTI Members’ Meetings by all members of the association.
 The FiTI International Board reflects a multi-stakeholder composition.
 In accordance with the FiTI’s constitution, the FiTI International Board shall comprise of the FiTI Chair and 12 voting Board Members, equally distributed amongst full members from the three stakeholder groups: